 Zirconia is an interesting material because it is technically a metal, but it looks like porcelain!
 Zirconia is very strong and very hard.
 It is cosmetically superior to both PFM and gold crowns.
 One disadvantage to zirconia is that its hardness can cause damage to the tooth it bites against.

 This crown is completely ceramic (glass-like) and gives the best cosmetic appearance of any crown material.
-The all-porcelain material is available in various levels of translucency to most closely mimic the optics of a real tooth.
+The all-porcelain material is available in various levels of translucency (see-through) to most closely mimic a real tooth.
 The disadvantage to all-porcelain crowns is that they are not quite as strong and are susceptible to breaking.

 Do You Need a Crown?

-Call or contact our office online today to schedule a consultation with Dr. Ann and Dr. Lauren.
+Call our office today to schedule a consultation with Dr. Ann and Dr. Lauren.
 They can answer all of your questions, correctly diagnose your dental problem, and help you choose which type of crown will meet your cosmetic and functional needs.